SkYri3L/SkYri3L/README.md

 ### Errm So I'm SkYri3L Or Sky
 <p>
-  I'm a Random Brit, Who codes random things and gives up on all projects
+  I'm a Random Brit, Who codes random things that sounds intresting

   I've been Learning All Sorts for 9ish Years
 </p>